c/o stockholm guide

 Do you use cash in Sweden?

 We do!
-But many places don’t.
-We suggest that you pay with a debit or credit card since many smaller stores don’t accept cash.
+At the same time many places don’t.
+We suggest that you always bring a debit or credit card, since many stores or cafes do not accept cash.

 Where can I exchange currency?